juliendelplanque/AdventOfCode2017WithPharo/README.md

 ### Structure of a solution
 The solutions to AOC puzzles will take the form of Markdowns files.
 For each solution, use the `template.md` file as a basis.

+An example of solution (which is a solution of AOC 2016 first puzzle) is available at `example/aoc2016-1.md`.
+Your solutions should be formatted similarly.